Updated: Jun 13

-In addition to taking you on 150+ local day hikes each year, we also offer several adventure trips, classes and outdoor activities!
+You are invited to 150+ local, free, day hikes every year!
+We also offer many adventure trips, classes and outdoor activities!

-This is our 17th year of helping people become more active outdoors.
-To see the most current list of outdoor adventure trips and activities happening now through next year, go to my website, liveandthrive.com, AND check out the list at the end of this blog.
+This is our 17th year of helping people stay active outdoors.
+To see my current list of outdoor adventure trips and activities happening now, visit liveandthrive.com AND check out the list at the end of this blog.

 You are invited!